-The unified export channel is a backbone of Gazprom's export strategy.
+The unified export channel is the backbone of Gazprom’s export strategy.
 Pursuant to the Russian law on gas export, Gazprom has an exclusive right to export gas via gas pipelines.
-The law allows the Group to pursue a coordinated production and marketing policy and serves as an additional legal guarantee of reliable gas exports from Russia.
+The law allows the Company to pursue a coordinated production and marketing policy and serves as an additional legal guarantee of reliable gas exports from Russia.

 Long-term contract system

-Gazprom mainly exports gas to Central and Western Europe under long-term contracts of up to 25 years, usually based on intergovernmental agreements.
+Gazprom exports gas to Central and Western Europe mostly under long-term contracts of up to 25 years, usually based on intergovernmental agreements.

 Long-term contracts with oil-pegged prices and take-or-pay clauses are fundamental to stable and sustainable gas supplies.
 No other contract can guarantee that producers and exporters will get returns on multibillion investments in major gas export projects and that importers will enjoy secure and uninterrupted gas supplies in the long term.

-At present, Gazprom’s portfolio of signed long-term contracts provides for gas sales beyond the former Soviet Union (FSU) in the amount exceeding 4 trillion cubic meters over the contract period.
+At present, Gazprom’s portfolio of signed long-term contracts provides for gas sales to Europe in the amount exceeding 4 trillion cubic meters over the contract period.

 The main features of the long-term contracts are as follows: